lrug/lrug.org/source/meetings/2010/january/index.html.md

 Agenda
 ------

-### Symbol vs. String
+### <strike>Symbol vs. String</strike>

+*Julian couldn't make it because of inclement weather.*

-<strike>[Julian Burgess](http://twitter.com/aubergene) fresh from his special guest hosting of the [December meeting](/meetings/2009/11/22/december-2009-meeting/) is going to step once more into the spotlight, but this time he's going to give us a talk:
+[Julian Burgess](http://twitter.com/aubergene) fresh from his special guest hosting of the [December meeting](/meetings/2009/11/22/december-2009-meeting/) is going to step once more into the spotlight, but this time he's going to give us a talk:

 > When I first started down the road of learning Ruby I had no idea what
 > a symbol was.
 Gradually I've learnt to the point that I believe I can